-Something that only a decade earlier had been impossible and yet ever since she was a small child; the young women knew how to do so.
-Her vivid imagination had been both a curse and a blessing and despite her years of mistreatment, from all aspects of her life.
+Something that only a decade earlier had been impossible and yet ever since she was a small child; the young woman knew how to do so.
+Her vivid imagination was both a curse and a blessing.
+Despite her years of mistreatment, in all aspects of her life.
 If it were not for their constant teasing and mockery, she would not have been as dominant as she was now, Brooke would not be where she was now.

 She would have never learned to draw or to take a deep breath and express her emotions through writing and most important of all her gift.